 Battery Life and Power Management

 Stake-out days run long.
 Your GPS survey equipment should, too.
-You want at least 10 hours of runtime in the field (more if you’re doubling shifts).
-Hot-swappable batteries, clean charge status, and USB-C help keep downtime off the schedule.
+You want at least 10 hours of runtime in the field—more if you’re doubling shifts.
+Hot-swappable batteries, clean charge status, and USB-C charging keep downtime off the schedule.
+If a battery swap requires powering down and re-initializing the receiver, that eats time.
+Look for units that maintain their fix through battery swaps.

 Connectivity and Data Transfer

-Your GPS surveying equipment gear needs to talk—clearly and consistently.
+Your GPS surveying equipment needs to talk, clearly and consistently.
 That means stable Bluetooth, reliable Wi-Fi, and cellular or UHF options for RTK corrections.
 On remote builds, a dropped signal doesn’t just delay work—it can reset the day.
+Units that support both UHF radio and cellular correction simultaneously give you a fallback when cell coverage runs out.

 Cost-to-Value Balance

 Lower-cost receivers that burn hours or lose data will pay you back in overtime, not output.
-Look at service history, firmware stability, and how well it integrates with your existing systems.
+Look at service history, firmware stability, and how well the unit integrates with your existing software.
+A receiver that doesn’t play well with your field data collector or office processing software creates hidden costs long after the sale.

 Support and Warranty

-The real test isn’t the first setup.
-Instead, it’s the first failure.
+The real test isn’t the first setup—it’s the first failure.
 Choose a supplier who picks up the phone, ships fast, and knows how to troubleshoot the gear they sell.
-If you’re on the clock, they should be, too.
+If you’re on the clock, they should be too.

 Top-Rated GPS Survey Equipment: 5 Field-Proven Units

-No shortage of GPS survey equipment exists, but only a few units earn their keep on jobsites.
+There is no shortage of GPS survey equipment, but only a few units earn their keep on jobsites.
 These five receivers are field-tested, crew-approved, and proven to outperform when accuracy and uptime matter most.

 1. Reach RS2+ Multi-Band RTK GNSS Receiver